-Suggested by (Bozer et al., 2017) interview samples for family business succession should not operation least than 25 years.
-We used a convenient sample comprised of one-on-one protagonist interviews.
-The family business must will and aware of necessarily of succession and have experiencing a succession process and have one appointed inheritor.
+Bozer, et al. (2017) suggest that interview samples for family business succession should not operation least than 25 years.
+Thus, we use a convenient sample comprised of one-on-one protagonist interviews.
+The family business must be aware of succession necessity, have experienced a succession process and meanwhile exist one appointed inheritor.